mehzabin-haque/refactoring-workshop/README.md

 # TriviaGame:
 Smells are : long method, switch case, large class,duplicate method,inappropriate naming Defined the type of every list.
-Inappropriate naming: renamed 'add' and 'roll' method Long method: Used enum Category to refactor the long method and if-else ladder in ‘currentCategory’ method.
+Long method: Used enum Category to refactor the long method and if-else ladder in ‘currentCategory’ method.
 Other long methods are : penaltyBoxAction,add,roll,currentCategory, wasCorrectlyAnswered,wrongAnswer
 Extracted methods named 'resetPlayerLocationAndAskQuestion','getWinningStatus' for 'roll' and 'wasCorrectlyAnswered' methods.
 Others were solved by removing the duplication part and method extraction.
-Feature Envy :Most the method were about players info, player location etc. which was more relevant to Players Class.
-Also, Trivia is QnA Game, so the methods related to Questions are kept in Trivia Class.
-We also kept 'wasCorrectlyAnswer' and 'wrongAnswer' methods in player as it frequently access the data for Players class.
-Therefore, these methods are much relevant for Players class
+Feature Envy :Seperated two classes named Players and TrivialGame were created to seperate their responsibilities.
-Duplicate code: Many code snippet was repeated in 'roll','wasCorrectlyAnswered','askQuestion' methods,they used large if-else ladder(switch case smell)  which was solved by method extraction name 'updateQ'
+Duplicate code: Many code snippet was duplicated in 'roll','wasCorrectlyAnswered','askQuestion' methods,they used large if-else ladder(switch case smell)  which was solved by method extraction name 'updateQuestionSet'
+Inappropriate naming: renamed 'add' and 'roll' method